About GPO Cataloging

 The majority of the approximately 1,000 records do not have item numbers.
 Records describing the print version of the 667 titles related to FDR-era Civil Defense (PR 32:) have been added to the CGP.

 The project publications are currently being digitized and will be ingested into GovInfo.
-At that time, records for the EL versions will be added to the CGP as well, tentatively beginning in June.
-That means the records may be available to CRDP participating libraries starting in July.
+At that time, catalog records will be created and are expected in the CRDP as early as September.

 See 2.3 Profiled Cataloging Records – alternate selection choices in the CRDP Profile Guide.